fin-w/LibreOffice-Geiriadur-Cymraeg-Welsh-Dictionary/README.txt

 copy  of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-See also ./dictionaries/bangor/hen/LICENSE for the license from the old dictionary data.
+See also notes at the top of ./dictionaries/cy_GB.aff

 See also https://extensions.openoffice.org/en/project/gwirydd-sillafu-cymraeg-welsh-language-spell-checker
 for the separate, old version of the dictionary.

-See also notes at the top of ./dictionaries/cy_GB.aff